 If one or more icons are currently selected from the Desktop, LEADERTYPE is set to the TYPE of the icon whose text field is highlighted.
 If no icons are selected, it is set to null.

-\$RESTTYPE

-When more than one icon is currently selected from the Desktop, RESTTYPE contains the TYPE for all selected icons except the highlighted icon, if the remainder of the selected icons are all of the same TYPE.
-If they are not the same TYPE, or only one icon is selected, RESTTYPE is set to null.
+\$RESTTYPE When more than one icon is currently selected from the Desktop, highlighted icon, if the remainder of the selected icons are all of the same